BSVN/IpTables.Api/Source/BSN.IpTables.Cli/README.md

 ## Module Requirements

 - NVM (nvm install 8.0) - You need to install Node.js v10.13.0 or greater.
-- auturest in linux - npm install -g autorest
+- autorest in linux - npm install -g autorest
 - dotnet sdk if not exists - sudo snap install dotnet-sdk

 ---